 Lut Desert located southeast of Iran at a latitude of 29 to 32 degrees north and longitude of 58 to 59 degrees east is the most extraordinary natural phenomenon in the country.
 Three major mountainous ranges including the Zagros Mountain Range, a cluster of mountains between Afghanistan and Iran, and a number of hills east of Kerman approach each other and surround the immense basin known as the southern Lut Desert.

 The Markazi Desert is the lowest desert on the Iranian plateau.
 According to geologists in the past, this desert was Tethys Ocean which evaporated and dried up during the course of centuries because of rising temperature.
 The sediments left by the sea in the desert justify this theory.
-A big part of the Markazi Desert at the south and the center is filled with moats and sand dunes.
+A big part of the Markazi Desert in the south and the center is filled with moats and sand dunes.
 The average elevation of Lut Desert is 700 m from sea level.
 The lowest elevation of the desert is about 650 m in the central parts and the highest peak at Namakkhor and Biabanak lakes is approximately 838 m from the sea level.
 The temperature in this desert in July, which is the warmest month of the year, is about 60°C in the daytime and 25 to 30°C in the evenings Such a drastic change of temperature can break a solid stone into pieces.
 In cold weather, the temperature fluctuates between 7 to 13°C in